ILIAS-eLearning/ILIAS/setup/README.md

 machines.
 So we encourage you to use this command for monitoring your system and also request status information via our feature process that you are interested in.

+Like for `install` and `update`, plugins are included here, but can be controlled via options.

 ## Build ILIAS Artifacts